iotivity/IoTivity-Getting-Started/gsg-kit.md

 ### [Development workflow tutorial](https://github.com/openconnectivity/IOTivity-Lite-setup/blob/master/Readme.md)
 ***
-***
-   **[Todo OCF: Provide a suitable destination for this link.
-We need to link to a tutorial that goes beyond the simple Customize the Code exercise above.
+   **[Todo OCF: Provide a suitable destination for this "Development workflow tutorial" link.
+The tutorial would go beyond the simple Customize the Code exercise above.
 It will walk the developer through creating a new project from scratch.
 Is this the PowerPoint translated by OCF into a PDF or markdown?]**
-***
 ***

 Create a whole separate test project (create configuration file, generate device server code, build and use).